Radiologic Sciences Requirements

 Students will apply to the Radiography program and pick a specialization.

-The applications will be reviewed along with the applicant’s education background.
-The applicant’s educational background will determine the programs entry point.
+The applications will be reviewed along with the applicant’s educational background.
+The applicant’s educational background will determine the program's entry point.

 The following are the program entry points and the qualifications to be considered for each entry point.
-One thing to note, is a student may have a University standing of a freshman, sophomore, etc. classification, but their entry point is what the Radiography program classifies them as in the program:
+One thing to note is a student may have a University standing of 1st Year, 2nd Year, etc. classification, but their entry point is what the Radiography program classifies them as in the program:

-Freshman (Year 1): The freshman spots are for those applicants that have no or very few college credits.
+1st Year: The 1st Year spots are for those applicants that have no or very few college credits.
 Those applicants are ranked according to the High School GPA.
 (Up to 15 Slots available)

-Sophomore (Year 2): To be considered for a year 2 slot, applicants must have completed or currently in progress of the following courses:
+2nd Year: To be considered for a 2nd Year slot, applicants must have completed or currently in progress of the following courses:

 - Anatomy